EXCLUSIVE! Eve McDowell opens up about her stalking nightmare ahead of documentary release

 How did you find reliving your traumatic experience for the documentary?
 Was it difficult or have you become in any way desensitised to it now?

-“No, you never got desensitized to it, I think the first round of interviews that I had done, you do a lot at once and think that you’re desensitized, but then afterwards, it comes crashing down.”
+“No, you never got desensitised to it, I think the first round of interviews that I had done, you do a lot at once and think that you’re desensitised, but then afterwards, it comes crashing down.”

 “So having to rehash it over and over again is really tough.”